rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+### Update 2021/4/6

+- adding functionality to read config values from an external file via LUA
+  - this is the first iteration and not perfect but it give the general idea of getting settings from an external file so we could replace some hardcoded #define values
 ### Update 2021/3/25

 - restructure of the project layout, adding a src and include dir